Difference between revisions of "Margret Bangajena" - Pindula

 |Tawanda

-Margret Bangajena is a Zimbabwean wheelchair racing champion who has been awarded eight straight Annual National Sports Awards (ANSA) (Sportswoman of the Year with a Disability).
-She was part of the first Para-Rowers team to emerge from Zimbabwe and took part at the Italy Para-Rowers World Cup 2011 and plays wheelchair basketball too.
+Margret Bangajena is a Zimbabwean wheelchair racing champion who has been awarded eleven Annual National Sports Awards (ANSA) (Sportswoman of the Year with a Disability) in her career.
+She was part of the first Para-Rowers team to emerge from Zimbabwe in the All Africa Games in Maputo in 2011 and also took part at the Italy Para-Rowers World Cup 2016 and plays wheelchair basketball too.

 Background